Purple-haired Warrior Maiden

 "That seems like a good strategy.
 Only...
 When I just got here, I had problems doing enough damage," she admitted.
 "You see, I'm a melee fighter most of the time, and without my magic my only ranged attack is this pirate pistol."
-She demonstrated a bulky handgun that looked belonging in a museum.
+She demonstrated a bulky handgun that looked like it belonged in a museum.
 "It got unending magical ammo, but..."
 She fired what looked like a baby plasma bolt into distance.
 "It's a pea-shooter.
 I hit harder and faster with my hair.
-So when I found myself in a locked room with a brute, it took me too long to wear him down.
-Was a pretty harrowing experience!" she finished on incongruously upbeat note.
+So when I found myself in a locked room with a brute, it took me a while to wear him down while he could have ended me with a single hit.
+Was a pretty harrowing experience!" she finished on an incongruously upbeat note.

 "Your... hair?"
 I asked, feeling incredulous.
 "And... which of the demons do you call brutes?"

 She then proceeded demonstrating the most ridiculous fighting move I ever heard of, flexing her entire body back and forth to strike at the gate with her hair like it was a whip!

 And at such fast rate too!
 How doesn't she get whiplash?
 Why doesn't become dizzy from whipping her head back and forth like this?

 But, however ridiculous, it was functional.
 There were little dents left in the rock-hard wood, the gate being chipped a bit.